 - Have enough ventilation when cooking, keeping lids on saucepans

-- Close kitchen and bathroom doors when these rooms are being used
+- Close kitchen and bathroom doors when these rooms are being used and ventilate

 - Keep a constant background heat in your home during the winter months; this may be cheaper than trying to heat the home from cold in the evening